MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/environment.md

 ### Best Practices and Security

 - **Process Isolation:** When set through a `.env` file or directly in the system, environment variables are established as process variables, safeguarded from other processes.
-This isolation may enhance the security of your configuration by limiting exposure to sensitive information.
+This isolation can enhance the security of your configuration by limiting exposure to sensitive information.

 - **Exclusion from Version Control:** To prevent the accidental leakage of secrets, include your `.env` file in your project's `.gitignore`.
 This practice ensures that sensitive information, such as connection strings or API keys, isn't inadvertently committed and pushed to version control repositories.